spring-attic/spring-roo/readme.txt

   cd ~
   git clone git://git.springsource.org/roo/roo.git

+In the instructions below, $ROO_HOME refers to the location where you checked out Roo (in this case it would be ROO_HOME="~/roo").
+You do NOT need to add a $ROO_HOME variable.
+It is simply used in these docs.

 Next double-check you meet the installation requirements:

- * A *nix machine (Windows users should be OK if they write a .bat)
- * A proper installation of Java 5 or above
+ * A proper installation of Java 6 or above
- * Maven 3.0.x+ properly installed and working with your Java 5+
+ * Maven 3.0.1+ properly installed and working with your Java 5+
  * Internet access so that Maven can download required dependencies

 Next you need to setup an environment variable called MAVEN_OPTS.